-This page covers everything you need to know about the COMPASS study
+This page covers everything you need to know about COMPASS

 How long does this study last?

 COMPASS will last ten years or longer.
 If you enroll in COMPASS, we would like to be able to re-contact you for at least the next ten years.

 COMPASS will not provide participants with their individual data at this time, but it is possible that in the future we will be able to share some individual-level data with participants.
 We will share findings with participants via community presentations, through our community partner organizations, and on our website.
 Some of these findings will be from citywide data analysis, and some may apply directly to your neighborhood.

 Is participating in COMPASS the same as receiving health care?

 COMPASS is a research program and does not provide health care.
 The measurements, biospecimens, and other data we collect are for research purposes only and cannot be used to diagnose or treat any health condition or disease.
 If you have questions or concerns about your personal health, please seek the advice of a physician or other health care professional.